 The Reading School

-Here at Longden we are a reading school.
 Our aim is to ensure that every child at each phase of their schooling is surrounded by the hallmarks of a literate environment.
 In every class base there is a reading corner with a range of books, fiction and non-fiction.
 There is a central school information library from which children are encouraged to borrow books to take home and enjoy.
 Mrs Cox, our part-time librarian, assisted by pupils, oversees the collection and maintains a broad range of subject matter so that every child will find something of interest there.
 Termly topic work is supported by collections of books from the local library service.
 Our annual whole school theatre trip is to see a dramatized version of a book, usually a children’s classic.
-Every Spring term the children enjoy visits from two authors (KS1 and KS2) as part of the local Bookfest celebration of children’s literature.
+Children enjoy visits from authors (KS1 and KS2) as part of the local Bookfest celebration of children’s literature.
 Our annual Bookweek gives children a chance to share their favourite books, to read together, and to hear once again some classic stories read aloud.
 Each Bookweek finishes with a special assembly: dress as your favourite book character alternates each year with dress for a bedtime story!
 Every term, each class leads one of our Open the Book assemblies where children present a dramatized version of a well-known Bible story.
 Children learn poems for recitation in special assemblies for Mother’s Day or Advent.
 At Christmas every child takes part in our annual drama productions; humorous, musical versions of the Nativity and a well-known fairy tale are the usual subjects.

 Each year Y4, 5 and 6 visit Stratford to see a Royal Shakespeare Company production of a play.
 These visits are to a specially staged version from the RSC’s Young Person’s Shakespeare initiative and are accompanied by workshops that help children deepen their engagement with the work of Shakespeare.
-So far we have seen Comedy of Errors, Taming of the Shrew, King Lear, Tempest and a version of three plays, The Famous Victories of Henry V. In 2016 the drama club presented A Midsummer Night's Dream as part of a national celebration of the 400th anniversary of the death of Shakespeare.
-Last summer, the drama club presented an ambitious production of Twelfth Night.
-In Spring 2018 the study focus will be Julius Caesar.
-In recognition of its commitment to theatre and Shakespeare, this school has been asked by the RSC Education Department to lead and develop the first RSC associate schools network in Shropshire, starting Autumn 2017.
+So far we have seen Comedy of Errors, Taming of the Shrew, King Lear, Tempest and a version of three plays, The Famous Victories of Henry V.

 Every two years, pupils in Oak Class (Y5,6) take part in the Shrewsbury Bookfest Children’s Book Award.
 In the Autumn term they are given six novels from the long list with the aim of reducing this to one or two recommendations for the short list.
 Then in the Spring term, along with all other participating schools, they receive copies of the six shortlisted books to read and choose their recommendations for the ultimate winner.
 The result is announced at a special Bookfest ceremony held at the local theatre where the children have an opportunity to meet all shortlisted authors and to share their Bookfest experiences through readings, book reviews, film and drama.
 By the time the competition is over, most children will have read between four and eight novels of the best new fiction from the publishing houses.
 2016's winner, Jane Elson, was so impressed with the work of Oak Class she paid a special visit to us (see photo below) to present a workshop and to sign copies of her books.

-In April 2017, talented local artist, Rory McCann, was commissioned by the school to paint a mural for our information library.
+A local artist, Rory McCann, was commissioned by the school to paint a mural for our information library.
 The subject was to reflect the contents of the library.
 Each class was assigned letters of the alphabet and subject areas in order to choose items for the mural.
 Working from a very diverse and challenging list, Rory produced the mural around the theme of the power of books.
 Thanks are due to the PTA who generously funded this project.

 Learning to Read

 Our aim at Longden School is to teach every child to read in such a way that they will enjoy a life-long appreciation of the pleasure and benefits of reading.
 Children are introduced to the Letters and Sounds scheme of synthetic phonics in Nursery with the aim of making them aware of print in the environment and the representation of familiar language sounds in their names and everyday objects and activities.
-Access to the main school’s reading scheme and to phonics teaching in YR is available for those children showing aptitude at this early stage.

 Assessment, recording and reporting